drug-design/course/docs/chapters/structure-based-design.md

 ### Rule 2: Exploit Hydrophobic Interactions

-With hydrophobic pockets, placing a hydrophobic surface of the ligand in hydrophobic sites of the target protein provides an important driving force in complex formation because it reduces non-polar surface areas exposed to water.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/rule-2-exploit-hydrophobic-interactions-b0467cfe'><i class='fa fa-play' aria-hidden='true'></i></button>With hydrophobic pockets, placing a hydrophobic surface of the ligand in hydrophobic sites of the target protein provides an important driving force in complex formation because it reduces non-polar surface areas exposed to water.
 The more water molecules liberated in drug binding, the greater the gain in entropy and therefore the greater the affinity of the drug for the protein.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.